 Because Claritas 360 is a licensed database that the Libraries pays for by subscription, enter the databases through Libraries homepage by entering Claritas 360 in the search box and clicking Search.

 At the results display, click Online access for Claritas 360 and then click the link for WSU Miscellaneous databases.
+You will be asked to authenticate with your network ID and password at this time.

 Claritas 360 is a platform that lets marketers and advertisers analyze markets based on comprehensive Nielsen's consumer profiles and identify target consumer groups for their products and services.